gabeorosan/virus-scripts/README.md

 # family_stats.ipnyb

 Notebook to use PDB and ViperDB web api to compile data from viruses in various families and write to families.xlsx

+# family_plot.ipnyb

+Notebook to average and graph some data from families.xlsx

+#fold_stats.ipnyb

+Notebook to get non-t1 viruses from each family and write them to non_t_one.xlsx